craftcms/commerce/docs/customer-model.md

 Returns the User ID associated with this customer if the customer is a registered user.

 ### primaryShippingAddress
-Returns the last used shipping address.
-Returns `null` if there is not a last used address.
+Returns the primary shipping address.
+Returns `null` if there is not a primary selected.

-### primarydBillingAddress
+### primaryBillingAddress
-Returns the last used billing address.
-Returns `null` if there is not a last used address.
+Returns the primary billing address.
+Returns `null` if there is not a primary selected.